bdastur/notes/aws/readme.md

   executed to load data to Redshift.
 * Firehose can also write data to Elasticsearch, with option to back it up in S3.
+* There is not data persistence in Kinesis firehost.

 ### Kinesis Streams:
 * Capable of capturing large amounts of data from data producers and streaming